ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ### Data Considerations

-The "Active staking node" metric has been redefined starting in November as any full node with a greater than zero reserve size at some point in the month.
+The "Active staking node" metric has been redefined as any full node with a greater than zero reserve size at some point in the month.
 This has not been retroactively applied to past months, but will be the definition used in future months.

 ## Network Total Monthly Rewards